danrod96-new/esinergia-starter/docs/SAPLINGS_THEME.md

-# Saplings Child Theme

-@TODO for Docksal configuration documentation.

-## Theme Commands
+# Theme Commands

-These commands should be prefaced with `fin npm`
+These commands should be prefaced with `ddev npm`

 Command | Description
 --------|------------